Bug report #13279

 Cannot find clear info here:

-#16 Updated by Paolo Cavallini almost 5 years ago
+#16 Updated by Paolo Cavallini about 5 years ago

 Steps to reproduce also for other versions: